Hugh Boyville: Background and family

 There is a strong reason to believe that Hugh was a son of Sir Thomas Boyville (c.1370-1401) of Stockerston and his wife Elizabeth Walsh, as in 1439 John Boyville and Hugh Boyville were described as kinsmen to Thomas Walsh, a lunatic, when they were granted custody of his lands and person; Thomas Walsh was a brother of Thomas Boyville's wife Elizabeth.
 If Hugh was indeed a brother of John, he would have been his younger brother, as John was identified as Thomas’ heir in the inquisition post mortem that followed his death.
-This being so, Hugh would have been born between John's birth in 1391 and shortly after their father's death in 1401.
-The History of Parliament estimates Hugh's year of birth as 1410, but does not explain the reasoning for that estimate.
+This being so, Hugh would have been born between John's birth in 1391 and shortly after their father's death in December 1401.
+Alternatively Hugh may have been John's son, as The History of Parliament estimates Hugh's year of birth as 1410, but does not explain the reasoning for that estimate.

-Details of Hugh's maternal ancestry were provided as evidence in litigation relating to property that took place in 1486 between his son William and John Norwich of Brampton Dingley.
+Details of Hugh's marriage were provided as evidence in litigation relating to property that took place in 1486 between his son William and John Norwich of Brampton Dingley.
 The evidence submitted in connection with that case stated that Hugh married, as her second husband, Alice who was a daughter of Richard Christian and sister and heir of his son who was also named Richard Christian.

 Hugh's offspring included at least two sons: